grinnell-cs/csc151-images/_readings/conditionals.md

 (Note that like `if`, `cond` is also a keyword.
 Recall that keywords differ from procedures in that the order of evaluation of the parameters may differ.)

 The first expression within a `cond` clause is a guard, similar to the condition in an `if` expression.
 When the value of such a guard is found to be `#f`, the subexpression that follows the guard is ignored and Scheme proceeds to the guard at the beginning of the next `cond` clause.
-But when a guard is evaluated and the value turns out to be true, or even "truish" (that is, anything other than `#f`), the consequent for that guard is evaluated and its value is the value of the whole cond expression.
+But when a guard is evaluated and the value turns out to be true, the consequent for that guard is evaluated and its value is the value of the whole cond expression.
 Only one guard/consequent clause is used: subsequent `cond` clauses are completely ignored.

 In other words, when Scheme encounters a `cond` expression, it works its way through the `cond` clauses, evaluating the guard at the beginning of